ZILtoid1991/pixelperfectengine/docs/changelog/roadmap.md

 * Turn off texture filtering (possible at all OpenGL versions).
 * Set rendering resolution (likely needs rendering to texture).
-* Use a 256*256 texture for color lookup (likely possible in even the oldest GLSL version).
+* Use a 256*256 texture for color lookup (likely possible in even the oldest GLSL versions).

 Added benefits are speed (10 000+ objects per frame!), the possibility of low-res 3D graphics, and easy implementation of transformable sprites.